JacobDFrank/jacobdfrank/src/projects/firefly-generation-history.md

 ---
 URLpath: /firefly-generation-history
 title: Firefly Generation History
-published: false
 date: 2025-02-15
-description: Designed Generation History's shift from browser cache to cloud, delivering persistent asset storage and cross-app access for 900M+ Firefly generations.
+description: Designed Generation History's shift from browser cache to cloud,
+    delivering persistent asset storage and cross-app access for 900M+ Firefly generations.
 tags: Adobe / Product Design
 timePeriod: Jan–Feb 2025
 ---

 <div class="cs-nav-anchor" id="overview" data-label="Overview"></div>

 #### Overview

 Firefly is Adobe's AI asset generation platform for images, video, audio, and more.
 Generation History is where these assets live.
-Before this project, those assets lived solely in the browser’s cache, on a single machine, gone the moment you cleared your cookies.
+Before this project, those assets lived solely in the browser's cache, on a single machine, gone the moment you cleared your cookies.

-I led design on the transformation of Generation History, moving it from a browser artifact to a persistent cloud collection, providing a set of actions (sharing, favoriting, downloading, and more), and extending it into Adobe’s flagship apps so users could continue work across tools without having to download the assets.
+I led design on the transformation of Generation History, moving it from a browser artifact to a persistent cloud collection, providing a set of actions (sharing, favoriting, downloading, and more), and extending it into Adobe's flagship apps so users could continue work across tools without having to download the assets.

 The page supported **900M+ generations** to date.
 After launch, MAU grew by 56% and asset reuse by 61%.